-This primer focuses on local democracy as an issue to be addressed in the process of constitutionbuilding and constitutional reform.
-It discusses what a constitution should say about the place of local democracy in the constitutional order, and about the status, role, structures, organization, powers and financing of local democratic institutions and processes.
-Other resources produced by the International Institute for Democracy and Electoral Assistance (International IDEA) address wider institutional, financial, political and public policy issues surrounding local democracy.
-These include: (i) Democracy at the Local Level: The International IDEA Handbook on Participation, Representation, Conflict Management and Governance' (International IDEA 2001); and (ii) the State of Local Democracy assessment tool.
+In addition to this Primer, International IDEA has produced a number of resources which address wider institutional, financial, political and public policy issues surrounding local democracy.
+These include Democracy at the Local Level: The International IDEA Handbook on Participation, Representation, Conflict Management and Governance (International IDEA 2001) and the State of Local Democracy Assessment Framework (International IDEA 2013).